 ABOUT THE AWARD ARTIST

 Designed by artist Tom Bennett, who had Parkinson’s disease, the President George H. W. Bush Award’s brushed pewter graceful yet powerful lines and curves rest on a marble base.
 Entitled “Boundless,” the sculpture twists and turns to form a striking shape reminiscent of an infinity symbol.
 It symbolizes the unending, ever-present, “boundless” energy, drive and determination of those that truly make an impact.

 THE HOPE VIDEO

-Because of the work she has done, her determination and positive spirit, Nina was asked to make a presentation on "Hope” as a keynote speaker for a statewide Parkinson’s meeting in Arizona.
+Because of the work she had done, her determination and positive spirit, Nina was asked to make a presentation on "Hope” as a keynote speaker for a statewide Parkinson’s meeting in Arizona.
 It was while she was putting together this presentation that she realized how essential hope is in the lives of everyone, not just those with Parkinson's.
-Subsequently, she has taken her message of hope on the road, presenting it nationally.
-Nina is a firm believer in “accentuating the positive and eliminating the negative.”
-She emphasizes that with all that is bad, there is good to be found.
-She has found a way to make the most out of the life she has been given, to have fun and to never give up hope.
+Subsequently, she took her message of hope on the road, presenting it nationally.
+Nina was a firm believer in “accentuating the positive and eliminating the negative.”
+She emphasized that with all that is bad, there is good to be found.
+She always found a way to make the most out of the life she had been given, to have fun and to never give up hope.
 If you don't believe in the importance of hope, we know you will by the end of this video.